What is Link Hoarding?

 Are nofollow outbound links considered link hoarding?

 No, nofollow outbound links are not considered link hoarding.
-Nofollow outbound links are hyperlinks that contain a rel="nofollow" attribute in the HTML code, indicating to search engine crawlers that the link should not be used for the purposes of ranking a website in search results.
+Nofollow links contain a rel="nofollow" attribute in the HTML code, indicating to search engine crawlers to not pass any ranking power.

 John Mueller clears this up this way: